mochi-hpc/mofka/docs/usage/quickstart.rst

 Simple producer application
 ---------------------------

 The following code examplified a producer.
-For conciseness, it also creates a topic and adds a partition to it, though these operations would typically be done using Mofka's command-line interface ahead of time.

 We first need to initialize a :code:`thallium::engine`, which is the runtime used by all the Mochi libraries.
 Then, we also initialize SSG with :code:`ssg_init` and tell the engine to finalize it when it is itself finalized.

 .. important::